3 Keys to a real green life

 3. Our culture doesn't encourage us to connect

-This ideology also gives rise to the sense of loneliness and isolation that looms as the shadow of our culture's obsession with heroic individualism.
+This "I am separate from you" ideology is also the reason for the sense of loneliness and isolation that looms as the shadow of our culture's obsession with heroic individualism.

 Competition and individualism ... is the religion of our time, justified by a mythology of lone rangers, sole traders, self-starters, self-made men and women, going it alone.
 For the most social of creatures, who cannot prosper without love, [this is a recipe for misery]."